We’ve all been there — feeling like there’s just some pep missing in our step. Thankfully, there’s a natural (and tasty!) solution in your pantry.

 Keep reading to discover your new favorite flavorful drink.

 Ginger has benefits beyond flavoring your favorite stir-fry recipe or easing an upset stomach.
 This powerhouse plant contains 14 unique bioactive compounds and antioxidant properties.
-These compounds have been found to sharpen cognitive function in middle-aged women and may even protect the brain, per a study in rats, against oxidative stress-related damage.
+These compounds have been found to

 - improved brain function